Winter Considerations for Curbside Collection

 Trees taller than 1.8 m (6 ft) must be cut in half to fit in the collection truck.

-If it snows or snow removal equipment buries the tree after the tree has been placed out for collection, please remove the snow so the tree is visible to the collector.
+If it snows or snow removal equipment buries the tree after the tree has been placed out for collection, please remove the snow so the tree is visible and accessible to the collector.